Skip to main content

 Pricing: Starts around $499/month (Essential plan).
 Per-user add-on costs can increase the total.
 Best for: Home builders, residential remodelers, design-build firms Capterra Rating: 4.5/5

 BuilderTrend is one of the most well-known names in residential construction software.
 They recently merged with CoConstruct (more on that below), which expanded their feature set on the financial management side.
 If you’re also evaluating BuilderTrend alternatives specifically, we have a dedicated comparison for that.
+You can also see how these two stack up directly in our Procore vs BuilderTrend breakdown.

 The platform covers pre-sale, project management, and financial tools.
 Their client portal is solid.
 Homeowners love being able to see progress photos, make selections, and approve change orders without calling their GC five times a day.
 For high-volume home builders running 20+ houses at a time, that client communication piece saves a ton of phone calls.

 BuilderTrend also offers material rebates through their purchasing program, which can offset some of the subscription cost.
+If managing purchase orders is a priority, compare how each platform handles vendor commitments and approval workflows.

 Who it’s best for: Home builders and residential remodelers doing $5M-$50M in annual volume who need a strong client portal.